 In this post I’m giving you a peek into my professional makeup kit, at all the products I use for my True Spring clients.

 I also show you how to create custom palettes and eye looks using these products.

 These eyeshadows all come in tin pans that can be put into a magnetic palette.
 The Colour Pop and Makeup Geek shadows will fit in 26mm wells, and the Ben Nye shadows will fit in 37mm wells.
 They’ll all, obviously, fit in a freestyle magnetic palette.

-This is one of the smallest eyeshadow collections I have for a tone (Light Summer is smaller).
+This is one of the smallest eyeshadow collections I have for a tone (only Light Summer is smaller).
 Nonetheless I find this to be a good, useful range.

 Toast, Peach Smoothie, Dark Roast and Dark Brown (which are similar, but Dark Roast is darker), give a solid matte neutral basis for eye looks.
-Shimmer shadows are surprisingly thin on the ground here, just Play By Play, but it makes a lovely lid shade.
+Shimmer shadows are surprisingly thin on the ground here, Play By Play being the only one, but it makes a lovely lid shade.
 And there’s plenty of fodder for colourful looks with Turquoise, Green Leaf, Tiki, Take Flight and Meteorite.

 This blush comes in a tin pan that can be put into a magnetic palette, and will fit in a 37mm well.

 I’ve written already about how to make your own custom palette.
 You can use any of the products listed above, in any of the magnetic palettes linked in that post, to create your ideal palette.